JackMilfort/JackMilfort/README.md

 - 👋 Hi, I’m @JackMilfort
-- 👀 I’m interested in  la programacion web
+- 👀 I’m interested in  fullstack DEV
-- 🌱 I’m currently learning  Lic. en finanzas y contaduria.
+- 🌱 I’m currently learning  Finance.
-- 💞️ I’m looking to collaborate on cualquier proyecto que me ofrezcan
+- 💞️ I’m looking to collaborate on any project that allows me to learn, grow and improve my programming skills.
 - 📫 How to reach me  colasjacky2000@gmail.com

 <!---